Survivor (band): 2007–2020: Reunions and Jamison's death

-In September 2015, Survivor appeared at a showcase for talent buyers down in Nashville, with new vocalist 21-year-old Cameron Barton singing alongside Dave Bickler.
-In March 2016, Bickler quit the band; this was announced via an edit on Survivor's Twitter page.
+In September 2015 Survivor appeared at a showcase for talent buyers down in Nashville, with new vocalist 21-year-old Cameron Barton singing alongside Dave Bickler.
+In March 2016 Bickler quit the band; this was announced via an edit on Survivor's Twitter page.

 In late 2017, California musician/actor/composer Jeffrey Bryan (a.k.a.
 Jeff Fishman) joined Survivor, replacing Tolentino.

-On February 28, 2019, the former Survivor bassist Stephan Ellis died at his home in California, at age 69.
-No further details on the cause of his death were officially made available, although various Facebook posts from family members and friends indicate that he had been ill for a while, suffering from dementia, and that he spent his final days in a hospice.
+On February 28, 2019 the former Survivor bassist Stephan Ellis died.
+Facebook posts from family members and friends indicate that he had been ill for a while, suffering from dementia, and that he spent his final days in a hospice.

+Survivor last toured in early 2020, just before the COVID-19 shutdown, and have not resumed since.